photosynthesis-team/piq/README.md

 <!-- GETTING STARTED -->
 ### Getting started

-All metrics can be broadly categorized into 2 groups.
-First group takes image or images as input, e.g PSNR, SSIM, BRISQUE.
+First group of metrics takes image or images as input, e.g PSNR, SSIM, BRISQUE.
-Second takes list of image features, pre-extracted by some feature extractor network, e.g. IS, FID, KID.

-For the first group we have functional interface, which returns metric value and class interface, which allows to use any metric as a loss.
+We have functional interface, which returns metric value and class interface, which allows to use any metric as a loss.

 ```python
 import torch